josephturnerjr/clj-priority-queue/README.md

 # clj-priority-queue

-A Clojure library designed to ... well, that part is up to you.
+A Clojure implementation of Okasaki's persistent Binomial Queues.

 ## Usage